my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Grenoble RA West2, 2nd exit to Cowley, turning right.

-    -   left lane goes to Oxford Science Park, take the <span style='color:chartreuse'>middle lane</span>; always have a look at your right mirror for cars on your right;
+    -   left lane goes to Oxford Science Park, take the <span style='color:#32CD32'>middle lane</span>; always have a look at your right mirror for cars on your right;
-    -   Use the <span style='color:chartreuse'>charcoal shading</span> to guide your position.
+    -   Use the <span style='color:#32CD32'>charcoal shading</span> to guide your position.
     <img src="{{ site.baseurl}}/images/image-20230207184048077.png" alt="image-20230207184048077" style="zoom:50%;" />

 -   Common Grenoble RAs: This is how most Kassam Stadium roundabouts look like.

-    -   From East to West, from Garsington—the <span style='color:chartreuse'>1st exit</span> is a bit to the right, take the <span style='color:chartreuse'>left lane</span>: do not signal when enter, signal left when leave; hug the curb;
+    -   From East to West, from Garsington—the <span style='color:#32CD32'>1st exit</span> is a bit to the right, take the <span style='color:#32CD32'>left lane</span>: do not signal when enter, signal left when leave; hug the curb;

-    -   From West to East, from A4074—take the <span style='color:chartreuse'>2nd exit, left lane</span>; 1st exit leads to residentail areas, business parks, parking lots;
+    -   From West to East, from A4074—take the <span style='color:#32CD32'>2nd exit, left lane</span>; 1st exit leads to residentail areas, business parks, parking lots;

         <img src="{{ site.baseurl}}/images/image-20221116224441570.png" alt="image-20221116224441570" style="zoom:50%;" />